top of page

 Some key features set intensives apart from weekly EMDR therapy:

-Together, these create a powerful space for accelerated recovery which feels containing.
-Even if you're working on painful memories it often feels like a relief to know that you only have to wait a short time before the next session when you should be able to complete the trauma processing work you've begun.
+Together, these create a powerful space for accelerated recovery which clients feedback to us feels very safe and containing.
+Even if you're working on painful memories it often feels like a relief to know that you only have to wait a short time before the next session to complete the trauma processing work you've opened up.

 Benefits of EMDR Intensives

-Faster progress – make meaningful changes in days rather than months.
+• Faster progress – you make meaningful changes in days rather than weeks or months.

-Adjunct to existing therapy – intensives can “unstick” long-term therapy without replacing your current therapist.
-We can work alongside a preexisting therapist to offer summaries and recommendations for you to integrate into longer term therapy work with them if you wish.
+• Adjunct to existing therapy – intensives can “unstick” long-term therapy without replacing your current therapist.
+I have offered EMDR intensives very effectively alongside a pre-existing therapist when their counselling or talking therapy has reached a plateau.
+Once we have processed the stuck trauma we can offer summaries and recommendations for you and your therapist to integrate into longer term therapy work if you wish.

 What Can Intensives Help With?